ejholmes/raggity/README.md

 gap; offering a powerful web interface to gitolite that can be hosted within your own network.

-Raggity is a Sinatra app for serving and browsing git repositores.
-It is similar in nature to cgit, however it's far more than just a front end.
+Raggity is a Sinatra app for browsing git repositores.
+It is similar in nature to cgit, but with GitHub like features.

-Raggity is heavily influenced by [Github](http://github.com), [Gitolite](https://github.com/sitaramc/gitolite) and [cgit](http://hjemli.net/git/cgit/).
+Raggity is heavily influenced by [GitHub](http://github.com), [Gitolite](https://github.com/sitaramc/gitolite) and [cgit](http://hjemli.net/git/cgit/).